NetApp/ontap-rest-python/lod/README.md

 # Preparing the Lab on Demand to run the sample scripts

 The NetApp Lab on Demand (LOD) provides a convenient and secure environment for testing your sample Python scripts.
-Before running the scripts, you'll need to initialize the LOD environment.
+Before running the scripts, you'll need to prepare the LOD environment.

 ## Before you begin